Logo close icon

 " "

-Why study MSc Financial Mathematics at Middlesex University?
+Why choose Financial Mathematics MSc/PGDip at Middlesex?

 You’ll develop an advanced understanding of the concepts and techniques of financial mathematics and statistics, and the quantitative and analytic skills highly sought after by employers in the financial sector.

-• You’ll learn a variety of software packages and programming languages and develop the technical skills necessary for the rapid analysis of large volumes of financial data
+You’ll learn a variety of software packages and programming languages and develop the technical skills necessary for the rapid analysis of large volumes of financial data.

 Find out more